cereskou/agentserver/README.md

 ### Download
 --distributed will start the download process on agent node.<br>
-the data will saved to master pc's c:\tmp\data if you are not specified the target by using --storage. --storage can be a agent or master.
+the data will saved to master pc's c:\tmp\data if you are not specified the target by using --storage. <br>
+--storage can be a agent or master.

 ```
 agentserver.exe --dir c:\tmp\data --s3 s3://dittos/days/09/21 --distributed --master 192.168.50.113